Nuzair46/RDR2-Asus-TUF-FX505DY/README.md

 * To get 30fps with the best visual quality possible with Ultra Textures.

 #### Note:
-* The Ingame Benchmark will still show drops in FPS to 23-24 at Saint Denis police chase part.
+* The Ingame Benchmark will still show drops in FPS to 25-28 at Saint Denis police chase part.
-* If Vulkan API doesn't give a crash for you, try using it to see if it gives better fps.
-* The API I used for my setting is DX12, as Vulkan crashes my game at launch.
-  If anyone know any fix, Please let me know at the issues section.
 * Setting can also be used for systems with similar specs like Acer Nitro.
 * I would recommend to keep the Vsync to half.
 Reasons:
   * Enabling Half Vsync gives a stable 30FPS which is pretty better than having a variable fps from 30-40.